fendaq/PSENet_Image_to_text_flask_implementaion/README.md

      - Clone the repository , and run the 'app_test.py' file
    - Host the files
      - Clone the repository and commit or upload all the files to the server,with your respective domain name acting as the website.

+## Further improvements
+The better the checkpoint, better will be the results on the uploaded images

+If we want to detect objects or recognise face , we need to only change the checkpoints in the checkpoint folder and the evaluation procedure of the respective model used.

+To accomodate various forms of images , we can process every image with OpenCV such that all the text is converted to black and remaining background to white and then the model can be applied.